Skip to main content

 Nick Shook's takeaways:

 1. Bengals claw their way to gritty divisional win.
-Cincinnati's offense went scoreless in the first half and didn't light up the Browns, but they made a handful of plays that proved to be the difference Sunday.
+Cincinnati's offense went scoreless in the first half and didn't light up the Browns, but the unit made a handful of plays that proved to be the difference Sunday.
 Those plays were the product of Joe Burrow's excellent rapport with his top two targets.
 Burrow hit Ja'Marr Chase on a perfect back-shoulder completion for a touchdown to make it 14-6, and after a few perimeter passes and runs, he turned to Tee Higgins on a quick slant for an almost effortless touchdown pass.
 That was largely it for the day, but thanks to Cincinnati's newfound complementary style, it was enough.
 With two straight wins in their pockets, the Bengals are going to start attracting attention as a favorite of those looking for unlikely playoff qualifiers.
 If they play like they did Sunday -- and find more success against defenses that aren't as good as Cleveland's -- they'll be right back in the postseason conversation before long.

 2. Browns spin the QB carousel.
 Deshaun Watson exited Sunday in the first half after suffering an injury that is feared to be a season-ending torn Achilles.
 That opened the door for the Browns to get a look at their offense with someone else running it.
 On Sunday, that someone else was second-year passer Dorian Thompson-Robinson, who started with a few nice (and admittedly hazardous) runs, completed a handful of passes, but eventually showed the rust accumulated from not playing in a regular-season game since the middle of last season.
 Thompson-Robinson eventually exited too due to a finger injury, forcing the Browns to call on emergency third QB Jameis Winston.
 Unsurprisingly, Winston looked like the best of the three, leading a touchdown drive in the fourth quarter that will undoubtedly have folks wondering if Winston should be the Browns' starter going forward.
-It's deja vu in Cleveland again, but this time, the optimism is lacking -- and Joe Flacco isn't walking through that door.
+It's déjà vu in Cleveland again, but this time, the optimism is lacking -- and Joe Flacco isn't walking through that door.

 3. Cincinnati's defense has made a costume change.
-Burrow and the Bengals' offense were tasked with carrying the entire franchise on their backs for the first five weeks of the 2024 season, putting up points in bunches just to give Cincinnati a chance to win while their defense struggled to get stops.
+Burrow and the Bengals offense were tasked with carrying the entire franchise on their backs for the first five weeks of the 2024 season, putting up points in bunches just to give Cincinnati a chance to win while their defense struggled to get stops.
 That reality has shifted dramatically in the last two weeks.
-For a second straight gamr, the Bengals allowed 14 or fewer points in a win, marking the first time they've done so in back-to-back games since Weeks 11-12 of the 2021 season -- the same campaign that saw them reach the Super Bowl.
+For a second straight game, the Bengals allowed 14 or fewer points in a win, marking the first time they've done so in back-to-back games since Weeks 11-12 of the 2021 season -- the same campaign that saw them reach the Super Bowl.
 Lou Anarumo's much-maligned bunch is suddenly playing with a ferocity -- and most importantly, a newly stout defensive front -- that is making life very difficult for opposing offenses.
 Cleveland learned about it Sunday, gaining 336 yards but averaging fewer than five yards per play and turning it over twice in the process.
 Trey Hendrickson remains a machine, and the Bengals' run defense is significantly better than it was in the first five weeks.
-That's helping the back end of the defense, making for a group that is suddenly playing well enough to potentially mount an unlikely comeback from their 1-4 start.
+That's helping the back end of the defense, making for a group that is suddenly playing well enough to potentially mount an unlikely comeback from a 1-4 start.

-Next Gen Stats insight from Bengals-Browns (via NFL Pro): Joe Burrow completed 15 of 25 passes for 181 yards and two touchdowns, with most of his production coming in the quick passing game (12 of 17, 147 yards, 2 TD).
+Next Gen Stats Insight from Bengals-Browns (via NFL Pro): Joe Burrow completed 15 of 25 passes for 181 yards and two touchdowns, with most of his production coming in the quick passing game (12 of 17, 147 yards, 2 TDs).
 He faced plenty of zone coverage, finishing 12 of 20 for 133 yards, but made his mark when he threw both of his touchdowns against man coverage.

 NFL Research: The Browns are the first team to have three different players have 10-plus pass attempts in a game since the Chiefs (Brodie Croyle, Damon Huard and Tyler Thigpen) in Week 7 of the 2008 season.